isovector/reasonablypolymorphic.com/posts/2015-11-01-vim-is-not-about-hjkl.markdown

 time it takes you to fix them.
 I make at least four changes to my .vimrc every day, and I can afford to do this because it's easy and quick.

 vim is not about hjkl.
-It is even really about the ability to compose commands together[^4]. vim is about being a language for editing.
+It isn't even really about the ability to compose commands together[^4]. vim is about being a language for editing.
 Actually that's not entirely true either; vim is about being *your* language for editing.
 What you're really trying to accomplish is to write your own editing language, one that is perfectly in sync with the way you think about editing code.
 If you can minimize the difference between what you think and what you need to type to make it happen, *you win*.

 [^4]: I was lying to you earlier.